LutzGue/songblueprint/README.md

 In keyboard style voicing, you can separate the bass track and use an synth or real bass sound.
 Try out sub bass and add an addition layer an octave down.
 ![example6](https://github.com/LutzGue/songblueprint/blob/main/img/split_SATB_voices_into_stereo_and_frequency.jpg)

-Example 10: To create a harmonious melody, you can slow down the tempo (e.g. halve it) and use the soprano voice as structural notes.
+Example 10: To create a harmonious melody, you can slow down the tempo (e.g. halve) and use the soprano voice (or the bass note is also suitable for this) as structural notes.
 These structural notes serve as a basis to play around and fill out with new notes as decorations.
 To achieve this, one can use modal scales, such as Ionian for I and Dorian for ii, which correspond to specific harmonic functions.
 Similar to the gravitational pull of the Sun around celestial bodies, the structural note has an inherent gravitational pull that influences the surrounding notes in the musical universe.
 To leave the current universe you can fly to the next structural universe: Suitable transition tones are then found for the following structural note in the soprano voice.
 This process is repeated in the next “structural note universe”.
 Analogous to a symphony of the cosmos, the sun acts as a structural note around which the earth and moon rotate, similar to notes on a musical scale.
 Just as gravity binds the Earth and the Moon to the Sun, all notes are connected to the structural note within their universe.
 Together they form a harmonious structure or “sound space”, similar to the solar system, which consists of the sun, earth and moon.
 The Sun's gravitational force holds the planets in their orbits, making them the stable and central point in this cosmic composition.
 ![example6](https://github.com/LutzGue/songblueprint/blob/main/img/structural_note_universes_2.jpg)

 Example 11: Develop variations on the melody in the Soprano voice and extend the phrase by combining them.
 Make dynamic choices: start simple and build up dynamic.
 ![example6](https://github.com/LutzGue/songblueprint/blob/main/img/dynamic_2.jpg)

+# Next Steps
+1) integration Analyzing Levels (background, middleground); edit in txt: show/hide L1, L2, roman numeral is always visible
+2) create MIDI file using music21 (roman numeral to key) --> melody harmonization: provide 3-4 possible melody notes based on the generated patterns
+3) remove probability and total calculation
+4) generate batch job --> generate multiple JSON-output-files suffix timestamp
+5) edit in txt: replicate function (min/max value of replications in TXT)
+6) merge all functions 01-06
+7) py command line (parameters: file input, file out, commands: midi/no.of generations/PNG export/melody match/...)
+8) generate training data for ML: adding labels for training data
+9) create more music-phrase.txt files

+# Features
+## parser
+- convert manual txt input using tab for hierarchie into nested dictionary
+- handle multiple levels of hierarchy
+- count the leading spaces (or TAB characters) and determine the indentation level